JLatexEditor/JLatexEditor/README.md

 Download the lastest release for your platform, unpack it.
 Run the script `jlatexeditor` (or `jlatexeditor.bat` in case of Windows) to start the editor.

-### How To Include the Ubuntu/Debian Repository for the JLatexEditor
+### Include the Ubuntu/Debian Repository for the JLatexEditor
 Including the Debian/Ubuntu repository of `apt.endrullis.de` allow you to install and update the JLatexEditor via apt-get or aptitude.

 #### Ubuntu Users